Reimagining Life Through Primal Instincts

 Emotion as Guidance, Not Burden

-Primal instinct doesn’t moralise emotion — fear signals caution, anger defines boundaries, sadness invites release.
+Primal instinct doesn’t moralise emotion — fear signals caution, anger defines boundaries, and sadness invites release.
 Rather than pathologising emotions, a more instinctive humanity would listen to them as sacred communications from within.
 Healing would happen through movement, ritual, and connection with nature — dancing, silence, or grounding — rather than through suppression or overthinking.

 Technology with a Soul